Rade people: Language

 The Rade language is one of the Chamic languages, a subfamily of the Malayo-Polynesian branch of the Austronesian language family.
-Other Cham languages are spoken in central Vietnam and in Aceh, Sumatra; The Cham are more distantly related to the Malayic languages of Indonesia, Malaysia and Madagascar, and to the Philippine languages.
+Other Chamic languages are spoken in central Vietnam and in Aceh, Sumatra.

-The Cham developed a writing system based on Latin script in the 1920s.

 A kind of Austroasiatic carrying bag, created by mythological character Y Rit and has a form of pơ lang flower's sepal.

 Naming of people

-Like other Austronesian ethnic groups in the Central Highlands, the Rade have unique prefixes to mark people's names with the gender they were assigned at birth.
-Feminine names are always marked with the prefix H'.
+Like other Austronesian ethnic groups in the Central Highlands, the Rade have unique prefixes to mark their gender.
+Female names are always marked with the prefix H'.
 For example, the beauty pageant winner H'Hen Niê and her mother H'Ngơn Niê both have their names prefixed with H'.
 Masculine names are prefixed with Y-, such as the late government official Y-Ngông Niê Kdăm.
 Translators of the Rade evangelical Bible incorporated this cultural practice for most Middle Eastern and European characters (H'Mari "Mary," H'Rut "Ruth," H'Prisil "Priscilla," Y-Yôsep "Joseph," Y-Yakôp "Jacob," Y-Julius, etc.), with a few exceptions such as Yêhôwa ("Jehovah"), Yêsu ("Jesus"), Hêrôt ("Herod"), etc. Rade's more sophisticated phonology allows for more accurate transcriptions of these Hebrew names and consequently, more normalized adoption among Rade evangelical Protestants, as opposed to Vietnamese ones.

 Unlike in Vietnamese, given names precede surnames in Rade.
 The two most common surnames are Niê and Mlô.
 A girl may be named something like H'Mari Niê, with H' being the feminine prefix, Mari being the true given name, and Niê being the surname.
 There are also derived compound surnames such as Niê Siêng, Niê Kdăm, Mlô Dun Du, etc. and toponymic surnames like Buôn Yă.
 Surnames are passed down matrilineally.